bdostumski/microservices/README.md

 - [Apache Maven Compiler Plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) | The Compiler Plugin is used to compile the sources of your project.
 - [Spring Boot Maven Plugin Documentation](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/) | It allows you to package executable jar or war archives, run Spring Boot applications, generate build information and start your Spring Boot application prior to running integration tests.
 - [Apache Maven Lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) | Introduction to the Build Lifecycle
+- [Jib Containerize Java Applications](https://github.com/GoogleContainerTools/jib) | Jib builds optimized Docker and OCI images for your Java applications without a Docker daemon - and without deep mastery of Docker best-practices.
+It is available as plugins for Maven and Gradle and as a Java library.
+- [AdoptOpenJDK provides prebuilt OpenJDK DEPRICATED use Eclipse Temurin](https://hub.docker.com/_/adoptopenjdk) | AdoptOpenJDK provides prebuilt OpenJDK binaries from a fully open source set of build scripts and infrastructure.
+- [Provide JRE (Java Runtime Environment) Images](https://hub.docker.com/_/eclipse-temurin/) | Official Images for OpenJDK binaries built by Eclipse Temurin.
+- [Spring Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.profiles) | Spring Profiles provide a way to segregate parts of your application configuration and make it be available only in certain environments.

 ## Cheat Sheet
 - mvn spring-boot:run | usin spring boot to run the microservice